Solo Trips To Greece

 Where to Stay When Traveling Alone Corfu City?

 Cruising online for the right accommodation in Corfu could be a very time-consuming and energy-draining activity.
 Personally, I chose to stay in an Airbnb, located in the old town’s heart.
-Choosing an Airbnb in such places let you both save money and get to know locals, their traditions, and culture.
+Choosing an Airbnb in such places lets you both save money and get to know locals, their traditions, and their culture.

 The vast majority of higher-end hotels are approximately three miles outside of the old town.
 If you are traveling with others or plan to rent a car, then you should check those out.

 When booking accommodations, consider the type of female solo traveler you are.
 Staying on the outskirts of Corfu could either make you feel relaxed or make you feel a little isolated.

 - Siora Vittoria Boutique Hotel – This boutique hotel holds a 4-star rating and highly reviewed by guests!
 Terrific location and tasty breakfast are some of the comments prior guests had to say!

-- Brentanos Apartments – Located a bit further from the Old Town Corfu, but offers a trade-in luxury settings.
+- Brentanos Apartments – Located a bit further from the Old Town Corfu, but offers a trade-in luxury setting.
 The Brentanos Apartments has a pool and views of the ocean!
 A perfect hotel if you are looking for peace and serenity.